bhver3593/EarthquakeAnalysis/README.md

 # EarthquakeEducation

-EarthquakeEducation is a Python application that provides information on earthquakes by generating random Richter Scale values and using these values to determine the amount of energy produced, their shaking level, and their impact on the environment.
+EarthquakeEducation is a Python application that provides information on earthquakes by generating random Richter Scale values and using these values to determine the amount of energy produced, their shaking levels, and their impacts on the environment.

 ## What I learned